joergmlpts/nature-id/README.md

 ## Dependencies

 Several items need to be installed in order for `nature-id.py` to run.
-A few Python packages are needed, classification models need to be downloaded and installed in directory `classifiers`, and finally the taxonomy and common names need to be downloaded and unpacked in directory `inaturalist-taxonomy`.
+A few Python packages are needed, classification models need to be downloaded and installed in directory `classifiers`, and finally the taxonomy and common names need to be downloaded to directory `inaturalist-taxonomy`.

 ### Python Packages